Application for Asylum: How to Seek Asylum in the USA

 • and access medical and social services, such as training courses, which can be different in each state.

-What Benefits Do Asylum Seekers Get in the USA?
+Benefits for Asylum Seekers in the USA

 Asylum seekers can benefit from:

-• a work permission (an EAD),
+• a work permission (an EAD) ,

-• Refugee Cash Assistance (RCA), which is available to some qualified applicants,
+• Refugee Cash Assistance (RCA) , which is available to some qualified applicants,

 • low-cost legal services,